ngowri15/Spring-Boot-Projects/SPRING BOOT CRUD API FOR PROCESSING BOOK DETAILS/Readme.md

-# dboperations
+# SPRING BOOT CRUD API FOR PROCESSING BOOK DETAILS

-This is a SpringBoot application built to achieve the CRUD operations using MySQL DB.
+This is a Spring Boot CRUD API for processing book details with MySQL DB.